flowless24/Volleyball-Legends-Auto-Rejoin-Macro-Afk-Server/README.md

 Click this button if you change your monitor resolution or scaling settings.
 It recalculates the screen positions used for crash detection.

+Don't change the pixel location, it is already set up to check if you are in the AFK server and if you are still connected to the game.

 Toggle Debug Mode

 Enables/Disables a small tooltip in the top-left corner that shows exactly what the macro is doing in real-time (e.g., "Waiting for timer", "Searching for pixels").